Health Reimbursement Arrangement

 - Termination of a primary participant’s coverage will result in termination of the unsubsidized dependents.

-- Unsubsidized dependents enrolled in the CDHP, Premier (EPO) Plan or HMO Plan can decline their coverage at any time (coverage ends the last day of the month of notification).
+- Unsubsidized dependents enrolled in the CDHP, LD, EPO or HMO plan can decline their coverage at any time (coverage ends the last day of the month of notification).

 Unsubsidized Dependents Covered under the Medicare Exchange